youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 `nplb_evergreen_compat_tests`.
 These tests ensure that the platform is configured appropriately for Evergreen.

-To enable the test, set the `sb_evergreen_compatible gyp` variable to 1 in the `gyp_configuration.gypi`.
-For more details please take a look at the Raspberry Pi 2 gyp files.
+To enable the test, set the `sb_is_evergreen_compatible` GN variable to `true` in the platform's `configuration.gni`.
+For more details please take a look at the Raspberry Pi 2 GN files.

 There is a reference implementation available for Raspberry Pi 2 with instructions available [here](cobalt_evergreen_reference_port_raspi2.md).